MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTechniques.rst

 The cause(s) of a memory corruption can be:

-* A native (C) function has a bug and write to an incorrect memory location
+* A native (C) function has a bug and writes to an incorrect memory location
-* A native stackoverflow
+* A native stack overflow
 * A native heap overflow
 * A device incorrectly initialized or misconfigured.
 * ...

-When the hardfault occurs in the MicroJVM task, the VM task heap or stack may be corrupted.
+When the HardFault occurs in the MicroJVM task, the VM task heap or stack may be corrupted.
 Add ``LLMJVM_checkIntegrity`` call in checkpoints of the BSP code to identify the timeslot of the memory corruption.
 Typically, you can check a native with: